chapel-lang/chapel/doc/rst/language/spec/procedures.rst

-The ``ref`` intent differs from the ``inout`` intent in that the ``inout`` intent requires copying from/to the actual argument on the way in/out of the routine, while ``ref`` allows direct access to the actual argument through the formal argument without copies.
-Note that concurrent modifications to the ``ref`` actual argument by other tasks may be visible within the routine, subject to the memory consistency model.
+The ``ref`` intent differs from the ``inout`` intent in that the ``inout`` intent requires copying from/to the actual argument on the way in/out of the function, while ``ref`` allows direct access to the actual argument through the formal argument without copies.
+Note that concurrent modifications to the ``ref`` actual argument by other tasks may be visible within the function, subject to the memory consistency model.

 .. _The_Const_In_Intent: